Persistence and Mattering in Undergraduate Education Research Cluster

 Kazuko Hiramatsu

-Kazuko Hiramatsu is an Associate Professor of Linguistics and a Vice Chair for the Health Sciences and Behavioral Sciences Institutional Review Board.
-She served asan Associate Editor for the Teaching Linguistics section of Language, the flagship journal of the Linguistic Society of America, from 2012-2023.
-She primarily teaches undergraduate linguistics courses for non-majors, and taught a first-year experience course that partnered with the Urban Renaissance Center for six years.
+Kazuko Hiramatsu is a professor of linguistics and a vice chair of the Health Sciences and Behavioral Sciences Institutional Review Board.
+She served as founding Associate Editor for the Teaching Linguistics section of Language, the flagship journal of the Linguistic Society of America, from 2012-23.
+She primarily teaches undergraduate linguistics courses for non-majors and taught a first-year experience course that partnered with the Urban Renaissance Center for six years.
 Her teaching and research intentionally intersect, both focusing on the use of reflection, signature assignments, and ePortfolios.
-With the support of three grants from the National Science Foundation, she has been co-facilitating a Faculty Learning Community on the scholarship of teaching and learning in linguistics.
+With the support of three National Science Foundation grants, she has co-facilitated a Faculty Learning Community on the scholarship of teaching and learning in linguistics.

 Jennifer Alvey